 This type of stress is a result of “positive” events in our lives like; marriage, promotions, starting a family, etc. Even though these events are joyful, they bring with them a lot of stress.

 Distress can be acute or chronic and includes events like; divorce, legal issues, injuries or illness, etc

-This stress can be caused by an endless amount of things like ones appearance, finances, parenting skills, careers, living situations and so much more.
+This stress can be caused by an endless number of things like one’s appearance, finances, parenting skills, careers, living situations and so much more.
 This type of stress if left uncontrolled, can impact your mental and physical health.
 We often neglect to address chronic stress.

 I want to focus this post on chronic stress, as it can be your worst enemy.
 Take a look at how chronic stress affects your body.
 As you can see below, stress can significantly impact your physical and mental well-being.
 Stress can cause insomnia, make it difficult to lose weight, and decreases your immunity.
 These factors are just the tip of the iceberg and do not even include societal pressures, natural disasters, politics and outside influencers.
 This post would be ten pages or longer if I included all the information I wanted to, so I will save a bit for future more in-depth posts.